Andyn201/Everest/README.md

 Its going to be hard building stuff at first, as with any new skill.
 If you run into any issues, google solutions, read the technology's documentation, or take a break.
 It might feel like your about to climb Mt.
 Everest, but its alright.
+I'm rooting for you.
 Let's take the first steps together.

 Start here: https://www.youtube.com/watch?v=c8yxY7xneGc